bppdddqqqq/gallopy-petition/src/content/pages/index.md

 ## Notice board

 I am currently seeking random topics to discuss about on my prepared blog, if you find something interesting to research or talk about.
-HMU, either on Discord or via Email, you know where to __find it__
+HMU via Email, you know where to __find me__

-`~ 48`
+`~ someone#404`